syncfusion-content/maui-docs/MAUI/Rotator/Navigation-Customization.md

 ## Dots Customization

-In Dot Customization we can customise the  dots' stroke color, selected dots' color, and unselected dots' color.
+In Dot Customization we can customise the  dots' stroke, selected and unselected dots' color.

 {% tabs %}
 {% highlight xaml %}